Iry-Hor: Reign and attestations

 He was buried in the royal cemetery of Umm el-Qa'ab near Ka, Narmer and the First Dynasty kings.
 Iry-Hor's name appears on clay vessels from his tomb in Abydos and a clay seal with the hieroglyphs for r-Ḥr was found in Narmer's tomb and may refer to Iry-Hor.
 In total, no fewer than 22 pottery jars incised with Iry-Hor's name have been found in Abydos as well as at least five ink-inscribed fragments and a cylinder seal.
 A similar seal was also found far to the north in the tomb Z 401 of Zawyet el'Aryan in Lower Egypt.
 An incision on a spindle whorl found in Hierakonpolis during James E. Quibell and Petrie excavations there in 1900 may refer to him.
-Finally, the discovery of a rock inscription of Iry-Hor in the Sinai constitutes his northernmost attestation.
+Finally, the discovery of a rock inscription of Iry-Hor in the Sinai at Wadi Ameyra constitutes his northernmost attestation.
 The inscription shows the name of Iry-Hor on a boat, next to the word Inebu-hedj meaning "white walls", the ancient name of Memphis.
+Three serekh inscriptions of Iry-Hor were found at the Nile Delta site of Tell el-Farkha.
+Two other unknown serekhs were also found there.
+All were found in graves.